Paraphraser/PiBuilder/README.md

 2. Insofar as was possible, eliminate the need for interaction.
 I don't want "yes/no" prompts.
 I don't want to interact with menus like `raspi-config`.
 I want **speed**.
 3. All work done via ssh.
 I do not have an HDMI screen and I don't run VNC.
 I'm a command-line geek.

-## Recommended approach
+## <a name="recommendedApproach"> Recommended approach </a>

-1. Download this project as a zip (do not clone the repo).
+1. I recommend downloading this project as a zip.

+	> You can clone the repo if you wish but that sort of implies you expect to receive updates.
+The problem is that you *will* have to mod these scripts.
+If you make your mods in a clone of the repo, your mods will block updates coming down from GitHub.
+To deal with that, you will need a "working copy" where it is safe to make your own mods.
+Which is sort of what you get by starting from a zip.
 2. Unpack the zip.
 3. Work through the scripts to see what they do and customise them to your needs.
 In some cases: